Skip to content

 Pricing CTA

-Kitch Starter includes the live restaurant page and QR-ready destination for $99 CAD per month billed annually.
+Kitch Free is $0 and includes a live page, QR menu, basic Command, and 10 Tickets per month.
 For most restaurants, the QR page is not a separate product — it is the same current page guests can also find from your website, Instagram bio, or Google listing.

 ·Real updates operators make